meetings/developer-docs/affiliate-installation/README.md

 ### 1. Get an API key

-For now registration is done manually by emailing to antti@dicole.com.
+For now registration is done manually by emailing to antti@meetin.gs.
 You should also let us know your token-to-email -endpoint url (see next step).

 ### 2. Create an token-to-email exhcange endpoint
 We do not want you to have to expose user emails on your pages, so we require you to create an token-to-email exchange endpoint that we will use to retrieve use emails.
 The endpoint shoud work in the following way.